Sekky61/riscv-sim/Sources/simulator/Readme.md

 ./scripts/testExamples.sh
 ```

+### Generating code coverage report

+Find the gradle task `jacocoTestReport` in the Gradle tool window.
+Run the task to generate the report.
+`build/reports/jacoco/test/html/index.html` will contain the report.

 ## Using `jq` to inspect JSON

 Automating the inspection of simulation results can be done using `jq` ([GitHub](https://github.com/jqlang/jq)).